ampproject/samples/amp-script-tutorial/README.md

 `http://localhost/amp-script-tutorial/starter_code/index.html`

-Alternately, you can set up a simple local server using something like [serve](https://www.npmjs.com/package/serve), the node.js-based static content server.
+Alternately, you can set up a quick local server using something like [serve](https://www.npmjs.com/package/serve), the node.js-based static content server.

 Assuming you've installed [node](https://nodejs.org/), you can simply go to your command line, enter the directory where your code lives, and type: